cosmoskitten/beam/website/src/contribute/postcommits-policies-details.md

 ## Inform the community if Beam breaks downstream projects {#inform_community}

-There are multiple projects depend on Beam, and contain tests that are outside of Beam repository.
+There are multiple external projects depending on Beam which contain tests that are outside of Beam repository.
 For example, Dataflow, Samza runner, and IBM Streams.

 When an external project encounters an issue caused by (a PR) in Beam